 Owney, Mascot of the Railway Mail Service

-During the late 19th century, the U.S. mail moved by train, and traveling alongside it was a scruffy terrier named Owney.
-The dog’s home base was the post office in Albany, N.Y., where the postmaster gave him tags and a collar to designate him as the official mail dog.
-Owney may well have been the most well traveled canine in history; he made his way to all 48 contiguous states.
-He even had a four-month tour around the world.
-As he traveled throughout the U.S., post offices that he visited added tags to his collar, and eventually he amassed more than 1,000 of them.
+During the late 19th century, the U.S. mail moved by train, and traveling alongside the mail was a scruffy terrier named Owney.
+The dog’s home base was the post office in Albany, New York, where the postmaster gave him tags and a collar to designate him as the official mail dog.
+Owney may well have been the most well-traveled canine in history; he made his way to all 48 contiguous states and had a four-month tour around the world.

-After nine years as the post office dog, Owney met a tragic end.
-He was shot by a U.S. marshal after he bit a mail clerk.
-Mail clerks around the country raised money to have Owney’s remains preserved and designated him as the mascot of the U.S. Postal Service.
+After Owney died, mail clerks around the country raised money to have his remains preserved and designated him as the mascot of the U.S. Postal Service.
 He “lived” on as a taxidermy specimen — tags and all — and was first displayed at the St. Louis World’s Fair in 1904.

-Over the years, Owney’s remains deteriorated, but Smithsonian taxidermist Paul Rhymer restored Owney to his former glory, with the aid of some replacement parts, including a rabbit’s foot and a pig’s ear.
-The display was donated to the Smithsonian in 1912, and today you can see him at the National Postal Museum in Washington, D.C.
-In 2011, the United States Postal Service issued an “Owney the Postal Dog” commemorative forever stamp in honor of him.
+Smithsonian taxidermist Paul Rhymer restored Owney to his former glory, with the aid of some replacement parts, including a rabbit’s foot and a pig’s ear.
+Today you can see him at the National Postal Museum in Washington, D.C.
+In 2011, the United States Postal Service issued an “Owney the Postal Dog” commemorative forever stamp in his honor.

 Jim the Wonder Dog